 Garages and permanent outbuildings

 Repair category N/A

-Notes
+Notes None.

-Outside areas and boundaries Repair category 2 Notes Cracked areas of roughcast/render noted to the boundary walls leaving brick work exposed.
-Repairs are required.
+Outside areas and boundaries Repair category 2 Notes Garden grounds currently have an overgrown and unkempt appearance.
+Landscaping works are currently required.
+Mature trees/vegetation within the grounds of the property will require future ongoing professional maintenance by an experienced contractor.
 Boundary walls and fences should be regularly checked and maintained as necessary.

 Ceilings

 Repair category 1

-Notes Evidence of plaster cracking/blemishing was evident to some of the ceiling surfaces.
+Notes Evidence of plaster cracking/blemishes was evident to some to some of the ceiling surfaces.